nkuzman/helm-charts/charts/person-structure/README.md

           gid: 1000
 ```

-Note that any type of mount specification can be used by following standard Kubernetes mount specification, the only requirement is that it has to be defined under `logger.logDir.spec` attribute in values file.
+Note that any type of mount specification can be used by following standard Kubernetes mount specification, the only requirement is that it has to be defined under `logger.logDirMount.spec` attribute in values file.

 ### Modifying deployment strategy